-According to multiple reports, the Houston Texans will sign Arnette to their 90-man roster.
-The former first-round pick recently worked out for the team.
+Multiple reports can confirm the Houston Texans will sign Arnette to their 90-man roster.
+The signing comes after the UFL standout player recently particpated in a workout session with the team.

 This marks Arnette’s first time on an NFL roster since early 2022.
 He was selected by the Las Vegas Raiders in the first round of the 2020 NFL Draft but was released during his rookie season after a video surfaced showing him making threats while carrying a firearm.
 Arnette signed a future contract with the Kansas City Chiefs in 2022 but was released following an arrest for assault.